How to Watch Memphis Grizzlies-Minnesota Timberwolves, Injury Report, Betting Lines, Lineups & More

 In this story:

-The Memphis Grizzlies are back at it on the heels of a 114-106 loss in New Orleans, hosting a Minnesota Timberwolves team that enters on a three-game losing streak following an upset of Oklahoma City.
-Jaren Jackson Jr. is listed as doubtful after suffering a knock against the Pelicans.
+The Memphis Grizzlies and Minnesota Timberwolves get back at it on Monday night after squaring off on Saturday night.
+Despite playing poorly enough that Chris Finch wasn’t pleased with the Timberwolves’ performance, Minnesota won comfortably, knocking off the shorthanded Grizzlies 131-114

+Jaren Jackson Jr. sat after suffering a knock against the Pelicans, but he’s sufficiently healed enough following the quad contusion to be listed as probable after the night off.
+Anthony Edwards, still dealing with back spasms, and Julius Randle, battling a thumb issue, are listed as questionable for this matchup.

-Ja Morant is again ruled out, but the Grizzlies should see Ty Jerome debut after missing the entire season to date due to a nagging calf strain.
-A finalist for last season’s Sixth Man of the year Award, Jerome was Memphis’ top offseason acquisition but has yet to see action.
-He’s listed as ‘questionable’ and should play barring a pre-game setback.
+Ja Morant is again ruled out, but the Grizzlies did get Ty Jerome back after missing the entire season to date due to a nagging calf strain.
+A finalist for last season’s Sixth Man of the year Award, Jerome was Memphis’ top offseason acquisition but had yet to see action.

+Jerome finished with a team-high 20 points and six assists in just over 20 minutes, while GG Jackson added 19 points off the bench.
+Minnesota won the first and third quarters convincingly and coasted in the fourth, allowing 35 points to irk Finch.

 Morant participated in a game in London overseas, but will again miss time due to a left elbow sprain suffered after he healed from a knee contusion.